 To sweeten the deal, the city offered to pay up to $1.3 million of the relocation costs.
 This would be, mused Milwaukee Sentinel reporter Amy Rinard in the June 30, 1988 edition, an opportunity to own a piece of Milwaukee history – a really big piece.
 Her story also noted the offer of sale was a legal formality mandated by the viaduct’s status as a registered historic landmark.
 City officials quoted in the paper spelled out the obvious: It would be impossible to move the bridge.

 On December 26, 1990, the bridge closed to traffic and demolition work began.
 The contractor, Lunda Construction of Black River Falls, Wis., vowed to have vehicles moving on a replacement bridge in just one year, with full completion in mid-1992.

 The old bridge had served the city well for many years, and the remarkable story of its design and construction are today preserved in the Historic American Engineering Record (HAER) housed at the Library of Congress.
 The following details are taken from the HAER report compiled in 1987 by historian Edwin Cordes of the Wisconsin Historic Bridges Recording Project.

-Dressed up with ornamental railings and harp-style streetlights, the present North Avenue bridge is a relatively nice municipal bridge although its arched concrete skirting, almost certainly intended as a tribute to the old bridge, looks awkward and tacked-on.
-When you think about it, that’s pretty much the opposite of the graceful solidity and flowing lines of the old bridge.
+Dressed up with ornamental railings and harp-style streetlights, the present North Avenue bridge is a relatively nice municipal bridge although its arched concrete skirting, a tribute to the old bridge, looks awkward and tacked-on compared with the graceful solidity and flowing lines of the old bridge.